-Admission, retention and exit requirements for Master of Education in Teaching Hookulaiwi Program are as follow Transition Point Criteria/Requirements Reviewer Comment Admission The Hookulaiwi MEdT is designed to prepare Hawaiian language teachers for grades 7-12.
+Transition Point Criteria/Requirements Reviewer Comment Admission The Hookulaiwi MEdT is designed to prepare Hawaiian Immersion teachers for grades K-12.
 The program is for students who have a bachelor's degree and meet the language requirements of the program.
-Admission requirements: 1.
-Bachelor's Degree 2.
-Application to MEdT Program a.
-Graduate Division Application, including statement of objectives b.
-COE Application https://coe.hawaii.edu/academics/institute-teachereducation/med-teaching/how-to-apply 3.
-Minimum GPA of 3.00 4.
-Three letters of recommendation 5.
-Passing Praxis I and Praxis II 6.
-Pilipuka: Language Proficiency Interview Assessment: 7.
-Grade of B or better (B or B+, not B-) in HAW 402 or equivalent Transition points are located throughout the program - admission, entry to clinical practice, exit from clinical practice, program completion, and after program completion Retention Retention requirements: Maintain a grade of B or better in all coursework and field work Scores of Acceptable or Target on Professional Dispositions Scores of Acceptable or Target on all program assessments A support Plan of Assistance (Appendix A) is provided for students who experience unforeseen challenges, or who need additional assistance.
-Transition points are located throughout the program - admission, entry to clinical practice, exit from clinical practice, program completion, and after program completion Exit Exit requirements: 1.
+Admission requirements: Bachelor's Degree Application to MEdT Program Graduate Division Application, including statement of objectives COE Application https://coe.hawaii.edu/academics/institute-teacher- education/med-teaching/how-to-apply Minimum GPA of 3.00 Three letters of recommendation Passing Praxis I and Praxis II Pilipuka: Language Proficiency Interview Assessment Grade of B or better (B or B+, not B-) in HAW 402 or equivalent Transition points are located throughout the program - admission, entry to clinical practice, exit from clinical practice, program completion, and after program completion.
+Retention Retention requirements: Maintain a grade of B or better in all coursework and field work Scores of Acceptable or Target on Professional Dispositions Scores of Acceptable or Target on all program assessments A support Plan of Assistance (Appendix A) is provided for students who experience unforeseen challenges, or who need additional assistance.
+Transition points are located throughout the program - admission, entry to clinical practice, exit from clinical practice, program completion, and after program completion.
+Exit Exit requirements: 1.
 Teacher Portfolio 2.
 Research Component and Oral Defense 3.
 A grade of B or better in all courses 4.
 Credit in HAW 490 and/or Score of Hiki No (1 or 1.50) or Makaukau (2) on Kihipuka competence assessment (Optional from Fall 2007- Fall 2012; exit requirement from Spring 2013 onward).
-Transition points are located throughout the program - admission, entry to clinical practice, exit from clinical practice, program completion, and after program completion
+Transition points are located throughout the program - admission, entry to clinical practice, exit from clinical practice, program completion, and after program completion.